certbot/certbot/docs/using.rst

 Since this configuration file applies to all invocations of certbot it is incorrect to list domains in it.
 Listing domains in cli.ini may prevent renewal from working.
+Similarly hooks specified in this file will be run for all renewals, causing values saved in specific renewal configuration files to be ignored.
 Additionally due to how arguments in cli.ini are parsed, options which wish to not be set should not be listed.
 Options set to false will instead be read as being set to true by older versions of Certbot, since they have been listed